Anticipatory Technology with Fractal Logical Entailments

 measurement process will be used at several levels of organization.
 For example, the individual, the emerging

-group, the stable group, etc has images of self that are layered and nested
+group, the stable group, etc has images of self that are layered and

 within other systems.
 This work builds